roman-milk/roman-milk.github.io/the-corner.md

  Paddles Restaurant was named after the owner Susan Paddles, who was 48 with slightly wide hips, but a beautiful figure.
 She was a single Mother of two 25 year old twin girls.
 Master indicated he has spanked all three upon occasion, so he expected and received much respect.
 As we reached the restaurant Master gave us a look as if to say 'be on your best behavior.'

  We entered the restaurant and are met by the owner "Hello Sir."
 She acknowledged Master, and ignored us.
 "Your regular table is ready as you requested Sir," She said and curtsied low, as she quickly raised her short skirt giving us a flash of what looked like white cotton panties.
-Report_Story #2